aurimasmb/carbonoffsets/Offset Markets/offsetmarkets.md

 * First Carbon Credits Corporation sells credits under FCCC? which apparently follows VCS, Gold Standard, or CDM. claim to provide registration numbers but still a bit sketch.
 Also selling at CAD 15 ~=  USD 11.50, which is a tad high. http://shop.firstcarboncredits.com/category-s/1822.htm
 * CarbonNeutral.au is selling VCU's in bulk to businesses.
 Could we contact them to see if they would sell to us as individuals? https://carbonneutral.com.au/verified-carbon-units/
 * ICROA List of Carbon Retailer Members - http://icroa.org/Our-Members - These are all environmental consultancies.
+  * www.bptargetneutral.com/uk/calculate/ - Seems like a legit calculator, because has methodology statement with citations.
   * http://www.carbonsink.it/en/what-we-do/
   * https://carbon-clear.com/what-we-do/carbon-offsetting/carbon-offsets-our-projects/
   * http://www.co2balance.com/working-with-co2balance/offsetting.php